carmine560/trading-assistant/README.md

     ('press_key', 'enter'),          # Close the menu.
     ('sleep', '0.2'),                # Sleep for 0.2 seconds.
     ('click', '561, 90'),            # Select the 1-day date range.
-    # Move the cursor back to the previous position.
+    # Return the cursor to the previous position.
     ('back_to',)]
 ```